Nico-Shock/Switch-Jailbreaking-Toturial/README.md

 7. then go to `Next Step` and then `Start` and confirm everything else to continue.
 The SD card will be partitioned.
 8. go to `Create emuMMC` again and then to `SD Partition` and select Part 1.

+## If you want to install Linux:
+1. download [Switchroot Ubuntu](https://download.switchroot.org/ubuntu-bionic/) (then select the latest `Switchroot Ubuntu.7z`) and drag the folders `switchroot` and `bootloader` to your SD card.

+2. then go to Hekate after formatting your SD card (as in the previous step), and then select "Flash Linux" (you should still be in the formatting step, so you should not have closed the window, otherwise you just reformat everything) to install Linux (your SwitchOS will not be overwritten).
+You can also select "SD UMS" to edit your SD card on the PC without removing it from your Switch.

 ## Always start in RCM mode

 1. go back to Tools in Hekate.